jahaltom/mtDNA-Pre-term-birth-association-/Spike-Ins/README.md

 #SpikeinVCF.py: Takes in list of meg prefixes (one for each spike-in), meg, list of positions of interest, and a vcf that contain the positions of interest.
-Outputs VCF for each spike-in that has corresponding ALT positions marked;
+Outputs VCF for each spike-in that has corresponding ALT and GT positions marked;
 * 1/1: "*" for deltion, or if ALT diff from REF.
 * 0/0: if ALT match REF, ALT is ".".